 where the indicator $I_{i}^{b}$ equals one if the observation $t_{i}$ is excluded from the bootstrap replication $\mathbf{t}^{\ast b}$, and equals zero otherwise.
 The inner expectation in (\ref{Eq14PRL}) is taken over those observations not included in the bootstrap replication $\mathbf{t}^{\ast}$, whereas the outer expectation is taken over all the bootstrap replications.

-Analogously to Section~\ref{subsec:estimating} and to what has been introduced above, we can define several bootstrap estimators for the AUC.
-The start is the SB estimate which can be written as:
+Analogously to Sec.~\ref{subsec:estimating}, and to what has been introduced above, we can define several bootstrap estimators for the AUC.
+The start is the SB estimate, which can be defined as: